“If You Know It, You Can Teach It”

 To say that “If you know it, you can teach it!” is tantamount to saying that just about anybody who knows something could be a teacher.

 The aforementioned cannot be learned overnight.
 It’s a tedious process, as previously mentioned.
 Thus, professionals in other fields who want to become teachers with good intentions enroll in crash courses for teachers before applying for a position in the academe.
-And when educational administrators hire non-education professionals for they see in them a promise of becoming good teachers they make sure that the latter would undergo rigid training in pedagogy before they deploy them in the classrooms.
+And when educational administrators hire non-education professionals, for they see in them a promise of becoming good teachers they make sure that the latter would undergo rigid training in pedagogy before they deploy them in the classrooms.

 So, if you know it, don’t teach it yet.
-First learn how to teach it.
+First, learn how to teach it.